TheAcharya/MarkerData-Website/docs/faq.md

 ---
 # Frequently Asked Questions

+## What kind of timelines are supported in Marker Data?

+**Marker Data** facilitates extraction from any conceivable timeline such as Projects and Compound Clips.

 ## What happens when Marker collision occurs?

 In instances where Markers coincide, **Marker Data** will adeptly rectify any conflicts arising from overlapping Marker ID such as Timecode, Name, or Notes.